 Below is our current in stock inventory of Grand Seiko watches.
 If you have a Grand Seiko watch you are interested in selling or trading please contact us.

-(42160) Grand Seiko SBGH295 Hi-Beat, stainless steel case with a matching steel bracelet, automatic Grand Seiko caliber 9SA5 Hi-Beat 36000 movement, light blue dial with applied hour markers, dauphine shaped hands, sweep second hand, date at 3 o'clock, water resistant to 100 meters, diameter: 40mm thickness: 13.5mm.
-Like New with Grand Seiko box, additional strap with deployant buckle, and papers dated April of 2022.
+(44215) Grand Seiko SLGH009 New Hi-Beat Heritage Limited Edition of 550 pcs, New High Beat 36000, stainless steel case with a matching steel bracelet, automatic Grand Seiko caliber 9SA5 Hi-Beat 36000 movement, blue dial with applied hour markers, dauphine shaped hands, gold sweep second hand, date at 3 o'clock, water resistant to 100 meters, diameter: 40mm thickness: 13.5mm.
+Like New with Grand Seiko box and undated papers.

 According to industry estimates, Grand Seiko's manufacturing facility in northern Japan produces roughly 35,000 pieces every year with the vast majority of the watches remaining within the Asian market.
 This number represents a modest fraction of the overall watch market and is roughly equivalent to Audemars Piguet’s production numbers.